 Take a deep breath, collect your thoughts, and then remember that you’re going to get through this.
 Just cover these basic steps for you and others’ safety.
 Contact us today for a free San Diego Personal Injury Attorney consultation.

-If you end up in the common “fender bender” or any accident with non-serious injuries, try to focus on making sure you are aware of your surroundings.
-The last thing you want to do is to jump out of your car and risk causing another accident with surrounding traffic.
+If you’re involved in a “fender bender” or any other non-serious accident, try to concentrate on staying aware of your surroundings.
+The last thing you want to do is exit your vehicle and risk triggering another collision with oncoming traffic.

 If your car is operable, try to pull it to the shoulder or off the road altogether.
 If it isn’t moving, then be sure to turn your hazard lights on to assist oncoming traffic.
 Next, you can start moving towards the other vehicle(s) involved.

 Once you’re okay, go check on all other parties present at the scene of the accident.
 Assess the situation and call 911 if you think anyone could be hurt or showing signs of underlying injuries.

 Don’t ignore symptoms like dizziness, slurred speech, or minor neck/back pains.
 There is no telling if a fracture or concussion could have occurred.